Toxic Stress Caused by Adverse Childhood Experiences (ACES)

 Toxic stress can reduce important neural connections in areas of the brain, just when those connections should be growing.
 The release of stress hormones causes neurons to die off instead of making vital connections.
 To prevent toxic stress from harming children, the Council promotes environments that are nurturing, interactive and stable.

 ADVERSE CHILDHOOD EXPERIENCES

 The incidence and effects of childhood trauma—also called Adverse Childhood Experience (ACE)—was the subject of a large-scale study from 1995-1997.
 In this study, 17,000 members of the Kaiser Permanente Health Plan (average age 57) were asked to complete a confidential survey that contained questions about childhood maltreatment and family dysfunction, as well as their current health status and behaviors.
 The study was a collaboration between the federal Centers for Disease Control and Prevention and Kaiser Permanente.
 It was perhaps the largest scientific research study of its kind, analyzing the relationship between multiple categories of childhood trauma and health and behavioral outcomes later in life.
 Co-principal investigators were Robert F. Anda, MD, MS, and Vincent J. Felitti, MD.
-Dr. Felitti has become a friend to Maine and has helped guide the Council’s work, see Health Accountability Team.
+Dr. Felitti has become a friend to Maine and has helped guide the Council’s work.